John Grenville Bates

 John Grenville Bates Sr (/beɪtɛs/; August 20, 1880 – February 2, 1944) was a co-founder of the American Kennel Club and former President and Show Chairman of the Westminster Kennel Club Dog Show.
 He won back-to-back dog shows with his Irish Terrier Pendley Calling of Blarney in 1930 and 1931.
 He was on the front cover of TIME Magazine Volume XXXI, No. 8.

-Early life

-Bates was born to Alfred Willard Bates and Catherine Cephise Towar, the youngest of four boys.